Professional Development System Coordinator

 Dawn joined the Early Childhood Project in February, 2020.
 Her role as Special Projects Coordinator provides oversight of the Montana Early Childhood Apprentice Program (MECAP) and the Pre-Apprenticeship Program for Montana high school students.
 Dawn acts as a liaison between the Early Childhood Services Bureau and the Department of Labor and Industry while actively recruiting and marketing the MECAP Program in Montana.
 Before joining the ECP, she was the Program Coordinator for the Early Childhood Education Department at the University of Montana Western.
 Dawn grew up in Oregon and earned her Bachelor’s degree from Portland State University.
 In her free time, she enjoys soaking in hot springs and creating adventures with her three children.

 Taylor graduated from Montana State University in 2015 with a degree in Early Childhood Education/Child Development.
-She has previously worked at Child Care Connections and is currently the Registry Manager at the Early Childhood Project.
+She has previously worked at Child Care Connections and worked as the Registry Manager at the Early Childhood Project before becoming the Director.
 Taylor is passionate and dedicated to improving the quality of programs for young children and families as well as supporting the Early Childhood Workforce.
 She currently lives in Bozeman and enjoys fishing, hiking, crafting, and taking care of her two dogs.

 Senior Data Research Analyst